ziapeltagames/six-winters/docs/RULES.md

 # Six Winters

-**Six Winters** is a two-player cooperative fantasy campaign game based on the **Wrath of the Autarch** tabletop role-playing game.
+**Six Winters** is a cooperative fantasy campaign game for 1-4 players based on the **Wrath of the Autarch** tabletop role-playing game.

-Both players control **Red Bank**, a diasporic society under constant threat from the **Empire of the Autarch**.
+Players control **Red Bank**, a diasporic society under constant threat from the **Empire of the Autarch**.
 The Autarch is working to achieve a sorcerous apotheosis, rendering The Empire unstoppable and spelling certain doom for Red Bank.
 The players have six winters to stop this from happening.
-Each game of Six Winters lasts approximately 90 minutes and represents one year in the life of Red Bank.
-During a session of the game, players control a revolving cast of characters from Red Bank, each with their own unique capabilities and limitations.
+Each game of Six Winters lasts approximately 180 minutes and represents one year in the life of Red Bank.
+During a session of the game, players control a rotating cast of characters from Red Bank, each with their own unique capabilities and limitations.

 ## Resource Tracks

 Players manage Red Bank's **resources**: broad capabilities and areas of strategic focus.
 Each resource has a track of length 12 showing the relative capability in that area.
-These resource tracks raise and lower over the course of the campaign.
-There are six resource tracks: **Stability**, **Technology**, **Espionage**, **Diplomacy**, **Military**, and **Sorcery**.
+These resource tracks raise over the course of the campaign.
+There are six **resource tracks**: **Stability**, **Technology**, **Espionage**, **Diplomacy**, **Military**, and **Sorcery**.

-The position on this track further determines the size of resource dice pools.
+Each resource track The position on this track further determines the size of resource dice pools.

 ## Victory